danmar/cppcheck/readme.md

 ### qmake

-NOTE: This has been deprecated and will be removed in a future version.
+NOTE: This has been deprecated and will be removed in Cppcheck 2.16.
 Please use CMake instead.

 You can use the gui/gui.pro file to build the GUI.